 Personal Finance Statistics

-The January 2021 nonfarm payroll report has clearly shown that the U.S. is not making any movement towards maximum employment – and has only seen 49,000 jobs added – with a total of 227,000 jobs lost so far.
+The January 2021 nonfarm payroll report has clearly shown that the U.S. is not moving towards maximum employment – and has only seen 49,000 jobs added – with a total of 227,000 jobs lost so far.

-The research survey produced some really interesting results with regards to individuals’ personal finances, the strategies they employ, and the concerns and issues they have.
+The research survey produced some exciting results with regard to individuals’ personal finances, the strategies they employ, and the concerns and issues they have.
 Below is a roundup of the main findings from the study:

 64% Of Americans – Rate their personal finances above average